Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 # VPC: Virtual Private Cloud

 It lets us provision a logically isolated section of our infrastructure where we can launch AWS resources in a virtual network that we define.
-We have complete control over our virtual networking environment, including selection of our own IP address range, creation of subnets, and configuration or route tables and network gateways.
+We have complete control over our virtual networking environment, including selection of our own IP address range, creation of subnets, and configuration of route tables and network gateways.
 Additionally, we can create a hardware VPN connection between our corporate datacenter and our VPC and leverage the AWS cloud as an extension of our corporative datacenter.

 ![AWS VPN]({{ site.url }}{{ site.baseurl }}/images/aws-vpn-1.png)